 To make the golf game more competitive, the USGA and R&A limit what they call “the trampoline effect” of a driver’s face, capping the coefficient of restitution (COR) at 0.83.

 What does this mean?
-Drivers are mass-produced, so in order to make certain no driver head produced crosses the 0.83 line, driver manufacturers make them just a touch (s)lower than the legal limit, referred to as a “manufacturing tolerance”.
+Drivers used by pros are mass-produced, so in order to make certain no driver head produced crosses the 0.83 line, driver manufacturers make them just a touch (s)lower than the legal limit, referred to as a “manufacturing tolerance”.

-The M5 driver, which replaces last season’s M3, is taking a completely different approach to the manufacturing process.
+The M5 Drivers used by pros, which replaces last season’s M3, is taking a completely different approach to the manufacturing process.

 TaylorMade designed each head to be slightly too fast, and then, right before they are finished, a computer-controlled system checks each M5 face in several different areas to measure how far it is over the COR limit.